cosmos72/hyperluminal-mem/README.md

    `mread` supports the same types as `mwrite` and it can be extended similarly, see `MREAD-OBJECT` and `MWRITE-OBJECT` for details.

-- `(MSIZE-OBJECT instance index)` is a generic function that examines a Lisp object and tells how many words of raw memory are needed to serialize it.
+- `(MSIZE-OBJECT object index)` is a generic function that examines a user-defined Lisp object and tells how many words of raw memory are needed to serialize it.

    Programmers can extend Hyperluminal-DB by defining specialized methods for it, see `MWRITE-OBJECT` for details.